ballerina-platform/module-ballerina-sql/docs/spec/spec.md

 _Owners_: @daneshk @niveathika
 _Reviewers_: @daneshk
 _Created_: 2022/01/13
-_Updated_: 2022/01/13
+_Updated_: 2022/02/07
+_Edition_: Swan Lake
 _Issue_: [#2060](https://github.com/ballerina-platform/ballerina-standard-library/issues/2060)

 # Introduction

-This is the specification for SQL standard library, which provides the generic interface and functionality to interact with a SQL database in the [Ballerina programming language](https://ballerina.io/), which is an open-source programming language for the cloud that makes it easier to use, combine, and create network services.
+This is the specification for the SQL standard library of [Ballerina language](https://ballerina.io/), which provides the generic interface and functionality to interact with a SQL database.

+The SQL library specification has evolved and may continue to evolve in the future.
+Released versions of the specification can be found under the relevant Github tag.

+If you have any feedback or suggestions about the library, start a discussion via a Github issue or in the [Slack channel](https://ballerina.io/community/).
+Based on the outcome of the discussion, specification and implementation can be updated.
+Community feedback is always welcome.
+Any accepted proposal which affects the specification is stored under `/docs/proposals`.
+Proposals under discussion can be found with the label `type/proposal` in Github.

+Conforming implementation of the specification is released and included in the distribution.
+Any deviation from the specification is considered a bug.

 # Contents